Assault by Strangulation Lawyer Greensboro, NC

 Is Assault by Strangulation a Felony?

 Yes, Assault by Strangulation is a Class H felony in North Carolina.
 To get an idea of what a Class H felony is, it’s important to look at the felony sentencing chart below.
 Class I is the lowest level felony which would be something like felony possession of marijuana.
-An NC Assault by Strangulation charge is one level above it, as a Class H Felony.
+An NC Assault by Strangulation charge, which often involves compression of the neck or throat, is one level above it, as a Class H Felony.

 What is the Sentence for Assault by Strangulation in NC?